breadum/kiwoom/README.md

 # Kiwoom Open API+
-Python wrapper of Kiwoom Open API+
+Simple Python Wrapper for Kiwoom Open API+

 ## What is it?